Last updated on 17 February 2026

 Office occupier market

 • Most businesses have now passed the post-pandemic period of office floorspace downsizing, and some are actively adopting policies to encourage (or mandate) employees to return to the office.
 The provision of high-quality offices remains important to assist with recruitment, retention, and productivity strategies, as well as to enhance staff health & wellbeing.
-This is reflected in continued robust demand for prime space.
+This is reflected in the continued robust demand for prime space.

 • Occupier demand is focused on buildings that are sustainable and energy efficient, as occupiers try to meet their ESG aspirations.
-This is being accelerated by the next round of tightening to MEES regulations, with a minimum EPC rating of C due to take effect from April 2027.
+This is being accelerated by the next round of tightening to MEES regulations, with a minimum EPC rating of C currently due to take effect from April 2027.

 • In many key city centre markets, a constrained volume of office development since the pandemic relative to grade A demand means there is now a considerable shortage of prime supply.
 This is particularly true in central London districts such as Mayfair and St James’s, which have a long-standing undersupply due to their inbuilt physical and planning constraints.
 But even the core City of London, which is more able to accommodate large-scale high-rise schemes, is now running low on quality floor space.

 • In addition to the shortfall of immediately available space, there are only limited options to lease buildings currently under construction.
 A high number of pre-lettings, in reaction to low immediately available stock, have taken much of the potentially available new supply out of the market.
-We have also seen an increasing number of developments geared towards the life sciences sector.

-• We are seeing continued strong demand for serviced and co-working provision from established businesses that wish to lease short-term space, pending a move to longer-term conventional office space once the economic outlook becomes more certain.
+• We are seeing continued strong demand for serviced and co-working provision from established businesses that wish to lease short-term space, pending a move to longer-term conventional office space.
+This trend is being accentuated by the uncertain global economic outlook.

 Industrial occupier market

-• 2024 saw a positive occupier demand story in the UK industrial and logistics sector, with take-up rising from the recent low seen in 2023.
-Demand is being shaped by a variety of economic, political and technological drivers, including requirements for logistics and last mile distribution hubs, with the gradual shift online likely to continue and further rises in real household income boosting consumer demand.
-Supply chains will continue to evolve, and we expect to see more retailers outsource logistics functions to 3PLs, who can use their expertise to reduce costs and delivery times, and increase reliability and sustainability credentials.
+• Demand continues to be shaped by a variety of economic, political and technological drivers, including requirements for logistics and last-mile distribution hubs, with the gradual shift online likely to continue.
+Supply chains will continue to evolve, and we expect to see more retailers outsourcing logistics functions to 3PLs, who can use their expertise to reduce costs and delivery times, and increase reliability and sustainability credentials.

-• Vacancy rates have been rising over recent quarters, due to a combination of slowing demand and rising supply.
+• Vacancy rates have been rising over recent quarters, due to a combination of slowing demand and rising supply, with a number of retailers and 3PLs closing distribution centres as they look to consolidate their operations.
 However, vacancy at the national level now appears to be levelling off, and with a positive outlook for demand and relatively little speculative supply coming through, we think vacancy will peak this year and begin to decline.
-Demand remains focused on prime, energy-efficient space, particularly as many logistics operators are promoting their ability to maximise their clients’ sustainability credentials within the supply chain.
-Whilst new schemes are coming forward, the overall development pipeline remains restricted, and so the relative shortage of large high-quality units will continue.

 Transaction volumes